-- found on the mountain foot slope - \ forms the rolling tuffaceous plateau - includes steep hills, ridges and elevated inland valley - characterized with ground elevation ranging from 30m to nearly 400m - ground slope ranges from 0.5 to 2% - Cities of Trece Martires City and City Dasmariñas, and the municipalities of Indang and Silang have this kind of topography.
+on the mountain foot slope and forms rolling tuffaceous plateau.
+This topography includes steep hills, ridges, and elevated inland valley.
+The plateau has a ground elevation ranging from 30m to nearly 400m and a ground slope ranging from 0.5 to 2%.
+The cities of Trece Martires and Dasmariñas and the municipalities of Indang and Silang have this kind of topography.